Dateline: Lodz, Poland

 While some observers claim Mauritius is “losing its glow” as the top spot for freedom of the press in Africa, it is still one of the most free jurisdictions in the region.
 And I don’t suspect they care too much about your website hosting on some server on their island.

 There are a lot of offshore web hosts and VPS services for webmasters who understand the value of keeping their data private and maintaining anonymity.
-Finding the ones that aren’t just located offshore, but understand your need for privacy and anonymity, are key.
+Finding the ones that aren’t just located offshore, but understand your need for privacy and anonymity, is key.